WISVCH/chipcie-startup-scripts/README.md

 ```bash
 cp cds.example cds
 ```
-- Create an user in DOMjudge with the role `API reader` and `Source code reader`.
+- Create a user in DOMjudge with the role `API reader` and `Source code reader`.
 - Update these credentials in `cds/config/cdsConfig.xml`
 - Optionally, add another contest in this file for the test session.
 - **Update the credentials in `cds/confg/accounts.yaml`**